Let us suppose that a body, at time

 Thus this particle stays at the origin at all times.

-Similarly, the particle which at time was at the position
+Similarly, the particle which at time

 will move to